defstream/just-copy-hectorgray.com/README.md

 # hectorgray.com
 This is the website for http://www.hectorgray.com, updates to master are automatically deployed to www.hectorgray.com.
-Pull requests are welcome ( Even if you are not Hector Gray :).
+Pull requests are welcome ( even if you are not Hector Gray ).

 # Installation
 If you wish to use this for your own site, don't go throw the trouble of just scraping & pasting.
 Just install and update the index.html, then deploy to your own hosting provider.